torbendury/torbendury.github.io/README.md

 ## Theme

-This beautiful and simple, static theme is called _Reverie_ and can be found [here](https://github.com/amitmerchant1990/reverie).
+This beautiful and static theme is called _Reverie_ and can be found [here](https://github.com/amitmerchant1990/reverie).
 Big kudos to the creator!